Arterial roads in metropolitan Phoenix: Buckeye Road

 Buckeye Road is an east–west arterial road in the central part of the Phoenix metropolitan area.
 It begins in the outskirts of town at Wintersburg Road for over five miles before ending a stretch slightly east of Hassayampa Road.

-The next stretch continues at Dysart Road in Avondale, and continues in Avondale for three miles.
+The next stretch continues from MC 85 at Dysart Road in Avondale, and continues in Avondale for three miles.
 At 107th Avenue, the highway continues on the Tolleson-Phoenix borderline for four miles.
 At 75th Avenue, the highway continues fully into Phoenix for the remainder of its run.
 In the urban village, Estrella Village, Buckeye Road continues east passing by the Loop 202 for six and a half miles.
 After passing the Interstate 17, the highway continues into the Central City urban village for five miles, ending at the Phoenix Sky Harbor International Airport.

 Bullard Avenue

-Bullard Avenue is an north–south arterial road in the western part of the Phoenix metropolitan area.
+Bullard Avenue is a north–south arterial road in the western part of the Phoenix metropolitan area.
 The highway begins at Vineyard Avenue in Goodyear, continuing north for two miles before ending a stretch at MC 85.
 Another stretch continues at Estrella Parkway, going northeast, before fully going north for five and a half miles and passes the Interstate 10, it ends a stretch at Indian School Road.

 Another stretch continues in Surprise at Peoria Avenue, continuing north for four miles, passing Surprise Stadium, Surprise Community Park and Surprise City Hall, before ending at Bell Road.